Who is PIMFA?

 The Personal Investment Management & Financial Advice Association (PIMFA) is the trade association for firms that provide investment management, investment services and advice to everyone from individuals and families to charities, pension funds, trusts and companies.
 Our sector currently looks after £1.65 trillion in private savings and investments and employs over 63,000 people.

-PIMFA’s membership consists of two groups – full members who provide investment management and financial advice to everyone from individuals and families to charities, pension funds, trusts and companies, and associate members who provide professional services to our member firms.
+PIMFA’s membership is corporate and consists of two groups – full and associate member firms.
+Full members provide a range of financial solutions including financial advice, portfolio management, as well as investment and execution services and assist everyone from individuals and families, to charities and pension funds, all the way to trusts and companies.
+Associate members provide professional services to the PIMFA community.

-Our mission is to create an optimal operating environment so that our member firms can focus on delivering the best service to clients, providing responsible stewardship for their long-term savings and investments.
+Our mission is to create an optimal operating environment so that our member firms can focus on delivering the best service to clients and providing responsible stewardship for their long-term savings and investments.

-1. Represent the diverse range of firms in the investment and financial advice industry with a unified voice
+1. Represent the diverse range of firms that provide investment management, investment services and advice with a unified voice

-2. Provide industry thought leadership, consolidating our extensive technical insights and expertise in research and policy work
+2. Provide industry thought leadership, consolidating our extensive technical insights and expertise in regulatory and policy areas

 3. Lead the debate on policy and regulatory recommendations to ensure an optimal operating environment for firms and clients, maintaining the UK’s position as a leading global centre of excellence